Sebastian Faulks

 Sebastian Charles Faulks (born 20 April 1953) is a British novelist, journalist and broadcaster.
-He is best known for his historical novels set in France – The Girl at the Lion d'Or, Birdsong and Charlotte Gray.
+He is most notable for his historical novels set in France – The Girl at the Lion d'Or, Birdsong and Charlotte Gray.

 He has also published novels with a contemporary setting, most recently A Week in December (2009) and Paris Echo (2018), and a James Bond continuation novel, Devil May Care (2008), as well as a continuation of P. G. Wodehouse's Jeeves series, Jeeves and the Wedding Bells (2013).
 He was a team captain on BBC Radio 4 literary quiz The Write Stuff.

 Biography

 Early life

 Faulks was born on 20 April 1953 in Donnington, Berkshire, to Peter Faulks and Pamela (née Lawless).
 His father was a decorated soldier (he won the Military Cross), who later became a solicitor and circuit judge.
 His brother Edward Faulks, Baron Faulks KC, a barrister, became a Conservative Government Minister in January 2014 in the Ministry of Justice.
 His uncle was Sir Neville Faulks, a High Court judge.

 He was educated at Elstree School, Reading, and went on to Wellington College, Berkshire.
 He read English at Emmanuel College, Cambridge, of which he was made an honorary fellow in 2008.
 Whilst at Cambridge he participated in University Challenge, in which Emmanuel College lost in the opening round.
 Faulks commented that his team was most probably hampered by a trip to the pub before the show, as recommended by the show's producer.